Cadbury Logo

 Cadbury' Logo 1900

 In 1900, a logo was launched that lasted less than a year.
 It was decided to use the arched style for the logo.
 Red letters on a pink background looked quite impressive and attractive to users.
 Moreover, all characters were now capitalized and also had bold lines.
-The readability of the title was at a high level.
+The title was highly readable.

 1900 – 1955